external-id binding, badge assignment) and the design decisions (natural key, conflicts, idempotency) you need to make.

 Cons: delay (not real-time), wastes API calls when nothing changed.

-Look up an existing user on Cativa
+Look up and bind an existing user

-user_createdevent — every time someone joins the community, the webhook arrives withUser.IdandUser.Email.
+user_createdevent.
+Every time someone joins the community, the webhook arrives withUser.IdandUser.Email.
 Insert/update that row. - Subscribe a listener to

-user_received_badge— every badge change updates the row.
+user_received_badge.
+Every badge change updates the row.

 Create a user from the CRM